 The bullying has perhaps been most extreme in recent years in Syria, where the genocidal aggression through which it has been expressed is stunning.
 Prior to the revolution, gangs of beefy young men on hormones, working closely with the Assad regime, terrorized the population, extorting money and services.
 As the revolution got underway, these same shabbiha, or “ghosts” as they were called, began carrying out the worst atrocities, mopping up after the formal military left the scene.
 Significantly, these atrocities included extensive sexual and gender-based violence against women and girls, as well as boys and adult men.
 Meanwhile, the regime carried out a sadistic regimen of torture that would ultimately result in tens of thousands of its opponents’ deaths, at the very least—all in an effort to beat down the opposition with fear.

 Fascists do not try to prettify their actions, but rather use them to hammer liberals and minorities into submission, for domination is essential to cowing the opposition and assimilating the weak.
 Women are vulnerable to this kind of intimidation, for they are seldom as well-schooled in the arts of oppression as men, and are typically more vulnerable to physical attack.
 But patriarchy is oppressive to men as well, for it places them in a straitjacket, which starves them of emotional expression.
-The early twentieth-century social psychologist Wilhelm Reich believed fascists relied on this kind of sexual and emotional repression to foster a masculine aggression that could be directed against outsiders.3 Whatever its purpose, it is bound to pervert male psychosocial development.
+The early twentieth-century social psychologist Wilhelm Reich believed fascists relied on this kind of sexual and emotional repression to foster a masculine aggression that could be directed against outsiders.

 American Republicans have long sought to re-establish a traditional order that puts women back in the kitchen, but Trumpist fascism represents a more visceral form of domination.
 Studies have shown that, while support for previous Republican presidential candidates such as Mitt Romney and the late John McCain was loosely correlated with more chivalrous views of traditional gender roles, support for Trump is correlated with outright hostility toward women.
 The barrage of administrative decrees that has characterized this administration has sent an ominous message that he would hold nothing back.
 It has been much the same across the Middle East, ever since the backlash against the Arab Spring began.